I Quit Drinking

 "I Quit Drinking" is a song by American singer Kelsea Ballerini and American pop band LANY.
-It was released on June 9, 2021, via Black River Entertainment and Warner Chappell Music.
+It was released on June 9, 2021, via Black River Entertainment.
 Ballerini co-wrote the song with Nicolle Galyon and Paul Jason Klein, while Jimmy Robbins and Noah Conrad produced it.

 Background and content

 Ballerini first performed the song with Paul Klein of pop group LANY at the 2021 CMT Music Awards.
 According to a press release, "I Quit Drinking" is a "break up anthem about quitting drinking" due to it "bring[ing] back too many memories of a past relationship".
 A press release by Black River Entertainment mentioned the song "describe[s] a couple whose relationship was centered around being the life of the party.
 When the giddy romance fizzles out, it seems, so does the appeal of the booze."

 Critical reception

 Rob Costa of Music Talkers praised the combination for doing "a great job painting a picture of reflection, relationships, sacrifice, and the reasons for getting sober.
 The work put into creating conversational lyrics has paid off here, making the lyrics a real highlight of the song."